 Angel’s last comment made Dean think of his grandfather and he said:

 “I wonder what it was like to live in Korea as a white man.
 My grandfather was an American, you know?
 After graduating from college and becoming a reverend, he left the US and went to Korea.
-Living in America as an oriental is not so easy but how about him?
+Living in America as an Asian is not so easy but how about him?
 I often wonder if he was treated badly in Korea?
 Isn’t it ironic that my grandfather traveled half way around the world to marry my grandmother?
 Yet, my dad who is Korean decided to come all the way to my grandfather’s country.”

 “That makes me wonder how your mom was treated in Korea.
 Being a mixed baby… I wonder if she was mistreated like I was…” Angel leaned toward Dean as he spoke thoughtfully.